-The MBTA, MWRTA, and CATA have developed a set of SFY 2021 TAM targets that account for recent asset inventory and condition data and these agencies' expectations of the effects that capital investment will have on asset procurement and improvement in SFY 2021.
+The MBTA, MWRTA, and CATA have developed a set of SFY 2022 TAM targets that account for recent asset inventory and condition data and these agencies' expectations of the effects that capital investment will have on asset procurement and improvement in SFY 2022.
 When setting targets, each agency has discretion to use FTA-identified default ULBs for vehicles or to adjust ULBs with approval from the FTA.
-The MBTA has used FTA default ULBs for all vehicle types except for paratransit autos, minivans and vans, which are measured using MBTA-defined ULBs.
-The MWRTA uses FTA default ULBs for vans and equipment vehicles (excluding automobiles), and uses ULBs from the Massachusetts Department of Transportation's Fully Accessible Vehicle Guide for its cutaway vehicles and revenue and nonrevenue automobiles.
-CATA uses useful life criteria as defined in FTA Circular 5010.1E (Award Management Requirements) for ULB values for its vehicles.
+The MBTA has used FTA default ULBs for all vehicle types except for paratransit autos and vans, some articulated buses, and some light rail vehicles, which are measured using MBTA-defined ULBs.
+The MWRTA uses FTA default ULBs for vans and equipment vehicles (excluding automobiles) and uses ULBs from the Massachusetts Department of Transportation's Fully Accessible Vehicle Guide for its cutaway vehicles and automobiles.7 CATA uses useful life criteria as defined in FTA Circular 5010.1E (Award Management Requirements) for ULB values for its vehicles.8